sonnyp/aria2.js/README.md

 Note that if you have passed the secret option to aria2.js, it will be automatically added it to every request so there is no need to include it.

-When sending a request to aria2, if the WebSocket isn't available or closed, aria2.js will use the HTTP transport.
+When sending a request to aria2, if the WebSocket is closed, aria2.js will use the HTTP transport.

 For every aria2 methods you can use
 ```javascript